amalio/spring-json-sms-gateway/README.md

 =====================
 This project is a gateway for sending SMS messages based on Spring Framework.
 Take advantage of Spring MVC, Spring Security and Spring AOP features.

+The persistent layer has been switched to **JPA (Hibernate)**, for native JDBC checkout jdbc branch.

 ## Features
 - [x] Ready for send SMS via SMSC with SMPP Protocol
 - [x] Authentication System